6 ECMAScript Data Types and Values

 Well-known symbols are built-in Symbol values that are explicitly referenced by algorithms of this specification.
 They are typically used as the keys of properties whose values serve as extension points of a specification algorithm.
 Unless otherwise specified, well-known symbols values are shared by all realms (9.3).

-Within this specification a well-known symbol is referred to by using a notation of the form @@name, where “name” is one of the values listed in Table 1.
+Within this specification a well-known symbol is referred to using the standard intrinsic notation where the intrinsic is one of the values listed in Table 1.

 Table 1: Well-known Symbols